SHUAIBAO-AI/Eigenface-Recognition/README.md

     ID=employees_DB(ID_num).id; % Extract the id of macthed image end

-Task5: Discussion.
+Discussion.
-Answer:

 As an appearance-based approach, eigenface recognition method has several advantages:
 1) Raw intensity data are used directly for learning and recognition without any significant low-level or mid-level processing;
 (2) No knowledge of geometry and reflectance of faces is required; (3) Data compression is achieved by the low-dimensional subspace representation; (4) Recognition is simple and efficient compared to other matching approaches.